-2.9 Completed property held for sale
+2.9 Completed properties held for sale

-Completed property held for sale is initially measured at the carrying amount of the property at the date of reclassification from property under development held for sale.
-Subsequently, the prepaid leasehold land component is measured at amortized cost less accumulated impairment losses; the building component is carried at the lower of cost and net realizable value.
+Completed properties held for sale are stated at the lower of cost and net realizable value.
+Cost comprises land use rights and development costs attributable to the unsold properties.
 Net realizable value is the estimated selling price in the ordinary course of business less selling expenses.